makersacademy/rps-challenge/README.md

 $ ruby app.rb
 ```

-Then, in your browser, type in http://localhost:4567/.
-You should see the index page, as shown on top of this document.
+Then, in your browser, type in `http://localhost:4567/`

 Enter your name to start the game.

 ![Screenshot](http://imgur.com/GzfoGSZ.png)

 You'll then be invited to choose a weapon from Rock, Paper, Scissors.

 ![Screenshot](http://imgur.com/c58xS71.png)

-See what happens...
+Let's see who wins...

 ## Testing